bps-github7/Class_Generator/documentation/inline_specification.md

 if you were to provide only packages
 `ClassA (package1, package2) : attr1 / attr2 : method : -t`

-you must respect the adherence to whitespace in order to delineate parents from packages. much like you must respect the adherence to colons to designate where attributes end and methods begin.

 NOTE that providing the extension of parents and packaging is not nessecary but is helpful. without it, classes will